kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

     expireAfter: Never
     budgets:
     - nodes: 0
-      reasons: [Drifted]
+      reasons: [drifted, expired]
-    - nodes: "100%" // All Disruption Other than drift(Expiration and Consolidation) are allowed
+    - nodes: "100%" // All Disruption Other than drift and expiration are allowed
 ```

 #### Fully Blocking Drift and Expiration while allowing emptiness